langchain-ai/langchain/docs/index.rst

 - `Data Augmented Generation <use_cases/combine_docs.html>`_: Data Augmented Generation involves specific types of chains that first interact with an external datasource to fetch data to use in the generation step.
 Examples of this include summarization of long pieces of text and question/answering over specific data sources.

-- `QA with Sources <use_cases/qa_with_sources.html>`_: Answering questions over specific documents, while also making sure to say what source it got its information from.
-A type of Data Augmented Generation.

 - `Question Answering <use_cases/question_answering.html>`_: Answering questions over specific documents, only utilizing the information in those documents to construct an answer.
 A type of Data Augmented Generation.

 - `Summarization <use_cases/summarization.html>`_: Summarizing longer documents into shorter, more condensed chunks of information.
 A type of Data Augmented Generation.